South Yorkshire (West)

 Road (Highways Safety) related deaths

-Concerns summary A 'Drive Clean System' in the vehicle, which encourages smooth driving, may have discouraged the driver from making necessary evasive steering movements, potentially contributing to the fatality.
+Concerns summary (AI summary) A 'Drive Clean System' in the vehicle, which encourages smooth driving, may have discouraged the driver from making necessary evasive steering movements, potentially contributing to the fatality.
 The system's influence on driver response requires review.

 Carol Leesley